What Does It Mean To Be Aromantic?

 Sexual Orientation Vs. Romantic Orientation

-The best thing that you can to help the people around you understand being aromantic is to educate loved ones if you feel safe doing so.
-You can use some of the resources mentioned below, or you can share your own experience as a person on the aromantic spectrum.
-If a friend or family member isn’t familiar with the term “aromantic,” you can point them to the Merriam-Webster dictionary definition of the term, which defines “aromantic” as “having little or no romantic feeling toward others: experiencing little or no romantic desire or attraction.”
+The best thing you can do to help the people around you understand being aromantic is to educate loved ones if you feel safe doing so.
+You can use some of the resources mentioned below or your experience as a person on the aromantic spectrum.
+If a friend or family isn’t familiar with the term “aromantic,” you can point them to the Merriam-Webster dictionary definition of the term, which defines “aromantic” as “having little or no romantic feeling toward others: experiencing little or no romantic desire or attraction.”

 Knowing that the people around you don’t understand or aren’t accepting of your romantic orientation can be incredibly difficult, and it can become a heavy emotional weight to carry.
-If you’re struggling with people around you that don’t understand or aren’t accepting of your romantic orientation, talking to an LGBTQIA affirming mental health provider can help.
-You deserve to have a safe space to express your struggles and be who you are open to.
+If you’re struggling with people around you that don’t understand or aren’t accepting of your romantic orientation, talking to an LGBTQIA-affirming mental health provider can help.
+You deserve a safe space to express your struggles and be who you are open to.
 If the first counselor or therapist that you see isn’t a good match, don’t be afraid to switch.

 How To Meet Other Aromantic People

 You can find the official website for aromantic spectrum awareness week here.

-How do I know if I'm Aromantic?
+How Do I Know If I'm Aromantic?

 It is believed that, as with sexual orientations and other types of attraction, being aromantic is innate and not a personal choice.
-A person may realize at any point in their life that they identify as aromantic, even if they held relationships in the past, and this is an innate aspect of that person.
+A person may realize at any point that they identify as aromantic, even if they held relationships in the past, and this is an innate aspect of that person.

-What is Greyromantic?
+What Is Greyromantic?